luscus/package.loader/README.md

 Parameters:
 - `regexp`: a regular expression
-- `target`: an object in which the package will be loaded into.
-Package will be available under <Object>.<package_name>
+- `target` optional: an object in which the packages will be loaded into.
+Packages will be available under <Object>.<package_name>
-- `doThrow`: boolean, if no package was found and throwing is enabled an error will be raised
+- `doThrow` optional: boolean, if no package was found and throwing is enabled an error will be raised

 Loads one requested plugin, but the regexp has to have a at least one match.